What's included, what's next door, what's nearby.

 Six-person hot tub at the lakefront, looking straight out over the lake, 39°C year-round.
 In February you can watch your breath go up and the stars come out at the same time.
 Cover is heavy — there's a counterweight on the right.

-Lacanche induction range.
+La Cornue induction range.
 Sub-Zero.
 Double ovens.
-The island seats six and faces west — every sunset shows up uninvited.
+The island seats three and faces west — every sunset shows up uninvited.
 Big enough to cook for fifteen without anyone in your way.

 Ping-pong, chess, the rainy-day default.